 - Increased chance of developing another cancer

-- Peripheral neuropathy, which causes a tingly feeling in a patient’s hands and feet
+- Peripheral neuropathy, which causes a tingly feeling in a patient’s hands and feet (much less common than with cisplatin)

 Patients undergoing chemotherapy with carboplatin may suffer from lower red blood cell and white blood cell counts, and will have to take extra precautions to avoid getting sick.
 In most cases, symptoms caused by carboplatin will subside once the cancer treatment ends.